heptarch/heptarch.github.io/drafts/demon.md

 The dream lurches.
-Ellen is moored on the other side of a craggy, rough-hewn breakwater, reaching into sky, and behind which Aberdeen is concealed.
+Ellen is moored on the other side of a craggy, rough-hewn breakwater, reaching into sky, behind which Aberdeen is concealed.
 She turns to find the dark outlines of a shopfront on Chancery Lane.
 Ede & Ravenscroft.
 It blooms suddenly into color, and her view is swept beneath the